kubernetes/autoscaler/vertical-pod-autoscaler/enhancements/7942-vpa-slice-node-label/README.md

 ```

 In this example, the pod on `kind-worker` was given an additional `stress --vm-bytes 200M`
-workload, driving its memory usage higher than the pod on `kind-worker2`.
+workload via `kubectl exec` to simulate higher resource consumption, driving its memory usage
+higher than the pod on `kind-worker2`.
 The VPASlice
 recommendations reflect this: `323522422` bytes (~308Mi) on `kind-worker` vs `250Mi` on
 `kind-worker2`.